 In addition, if someone has found out about a partner’s prior marriage that had never been legally disbanded, and wishes to seek an annulment, the party who wants the annulment must do so before their current spouse dies.

 Attempting to annul a marriage can be difficult without an experienced attorney.
-These are still grounds for divorce, but if someone wants to have a marriage voided completely by the state, it is imperative to act in a quick and decisive manner.
+These can still be grounds for divorce, but if someone wants to have a marriage voided completely by the state, it is imperative to act in a quick and decisive manner.

-Find an Attorney for Annulment in Franklin County, Ohio
+Find an Annulment Lawyer in Franklin County, Ohio

 A separation of marriage is not an easy process for most.
 It can change a person’s life entirely, limiting time to spend with one’s children, and dictating how one spends his or hers finances.